What is The Lymphatic System?

 - Burdock Root: This herb can aid in detoxification

-Phit Tip: Check out our ”essential 7 supplements for optimal health”
+Phit Tip: Check out our article on the "5 Essential Nutritional supplements for optimal health”

 8. Eat a Healthy Diet